-This document sets out what Copeland Borough Council wants to achieve, in partnership with others, in terms of the improvement of residents' health and wellbeing.
-It supports the objectives outlined in the Corporate plan and should play a significant and active contribution in the longer term aiming for healthier individuals, and healthier, safer, sustainable and more inclusive communities.
-Through its own services such as its strategic housing role, leisure, parks, arts and sports and grant giving activities the Council can directly influence peoples health.
-Through its community leadership role it also has an important function in ensuring other agencies also provide for the people of the borough.
+This document sets out what Copeland Borough Council wants to achieve in terms of the improvement of residents' health and wellbeing.
+It supports the objectives outlined in the Corporate plan and should play a significant and active contribution in the longer term in aiming for healthier individuals, and healthier, safer, sustainable and more inclusive communities.
+Through its own services such as housing, leisure, parks, arts and sports and grant giving activities the Council can directly influence peoples health, through its community leadership role it also has an important function in ensuring other agencies also provide for the people of the borough.
 This strategy seeks to support the Primary Care Trusts Aims of reducing health inequalities, adding years to life and adding (quality of) life to years.
 It is accepted that needs and priorities will change over time depending on political initiatives, changes in the makeup of the local population and developments in care and social welfare.
 This strategy is intended to be sufficiently flexible so as to be able to be adapted to a changing environment over time.